 EEG 111 Pediatric and Neonatal EEG - This course instructs the participant in the special techniques used in recording EEG from pediatric and neonatal patients.
 It covers both normal developmental patterns and abnormal patterns associated with disorders both epileptic and neurological and pediatric syndromes.
 It also covers variations in normal patterns.
 20 ASET-CEUs are give for successful completion of this course.

-EEG 112 Board Preparation Review Resources - This course is intended to help the learner prepare to take the credentialing exam (successful completion of this course does not guarantee the learner will pass the credentialing exam).
+EEG 112 Final Review and Practice Exam - This course is intended to help the learner prepare to take the credentialing exam (successful completion of this course does not guarantee the learner will pass the credentialing exam).
 Extensive study is required to prepare, and the learner should set aside several hours a week for six months to one year to adequately prepare for the exam.
 The questions (500 study questions with the answer sheet and 1500+ in a database for practice exams) and review material (20 handouts) included in this courses will help guide the learner in the appropriate areas of study, and the questions in this review fall under the general topic outline of subjects covered in the credentialing exam.
 Passing the credentialing exam requires the development of a knowledge base of EEG Technology as well as the development of critical thinking skills.
 A credentialed supervisor, tutor, or mentor can help greatly in the preparation of a technologist for oral exams, and such a person, or a ACNS certified electroencephalographer should be sought and their help enlisted if at all possible.
 IMPORTANT NOTE: Purchase of this course is for a limited period.
 The course begins a one year timer when the purchaser first logs on.

 This course is available for registration now.
 It contains over 1500 practice exam questions and 3 phases of interactive practice exams, which allows the learner to simulate a timed 250-questions exam in preparation for taking the credentialing exam.
 Also included are study aids and guides to help study and prepare for the credentialing exam.
 From the time of the first log on, the participants will have 365 days of access to the questions.
 Study material is in the form of PDF downloads which can be printed or kept on a computer desktop for study.
 No credit is given since there is no final grade and no new material is introduced.
-This is a board preparation review tool, and practice exam.
+This is a final review tool and practice exam.

 EP 101 Fundamentals of Evoked Potentials - This course has been developed to instruct those performing clinical evoked potentials as well as providing a foundation for intraoperative neuromonitoring professionials in the basics of Evoked Potentials.
 The course includes all modalities of EP, Visual, Brainstem Auditory and Somatosensory.
 Instrumentation is included, with explanations of sampling rate, vertical and horizontal resolution, filters, differential amplifiers, averaging of clinical signals, signal to noise ratio, and common mode rejection.
 Montaging and the difference between near and far field potentials is also included as well as analysis time or time base.
 Use of the ACNS Guidelines in clinical EPs will be discussed in each modality and the use of universal precautions and patient safety will be addressed for each modality.
 Criteria for clinical abnormality in each modality will also be discussed.
 Options for use in surgical monitoring will be discussed in brief.
 Course Goals: Participants will study the fundamental components of evoked potential testing.
 Participants will pass the course Fundamentals of Evoked Potentials and receive a certificate of completion and 20 ASET-CEUs.